udensidev/my-resume/rendercv_output/Mmesoma_Udensi_CV.md

 ## [Yelp Restaurant Business Intelligence](https://example.com)

 - Oct 2024
-- Extracted 1M+ restaurant reviews and ratings using the Yelp API
+- Extracted 6M+ restaurant reviews and ratings from Kaggle's public Yelp dataset
 - Transformed the data into a star schema to analyze and provide insights for opening a new restaurant

 # Skills